Tex Banwell: Post-war

 Banwell rejoined the 10th Battalion, Parachute Regiment when it was reformed as a Territorial Army unit in 1947, and continued to serve in the British Army until the 1970s, retiring as a sergeant.
 He then joined the Post Office, and also served as a special constable.
 He continued parachuting as a hobby, and made his 1,000th jump at Arnhem in September 1984 (the 40th anniversary of the battle), and his 1,001st and final jump in Arnhem in 1994 for the 50th anniversary.

 His wartime experiences were included in the book The Grey Goose of Arnhem, published in 1977 by Leo Heaps, the Canadian who also served at Arnhem with the 1st Battalion of the Parachute Regiment (and son of Canadian politician Abraham Albert Heaps).
 He was awarded the British Empire Medal in the 1969 New Year Honours and the Dutch Resistance Memorial Cross in 1982 (one of very few members of the British Armed Forces to receive this award).

 Personal life and death

-Banwell died in London.
-He married his first wife, Winifred, on 4 March 1944; they had a son and two daughters.
+Banwell married his first wife, Winifred, on 4 March 1944; they had a son and two daughters.
+He died in London.
 His survivors included the three children of his first marriage, and his second wife, Elsie.
 His ashes were buried in the Airborne Cemetery in Oosterbeek in September 1999, and his battledress jacket and medals are on display at the Airborne Museum at the former Hotel Hartenstein also in Oosterbeek.